0

 - currency

-Data source type = number or currency: If the data source type is "number" or "currency" the system will display the following options.
+Data source type = number or currency: If the data source type is "number" or "currency" the system displays the following options.

 Currency symbol